xteve-project/xTeVe-Documentation/en/configuration.md

 - **Replace missing program images:** If there is no poster in the XMLTV file, the channel logo will be used.

 #### Streaming
-- **Stream Buffer:** When the buffer is enabled, only xTeVe connects to the streaming server and forwards the video data to the clients unchanged. xTeVe monitors all client connections and allows re-streaming, so that multiple clients can request the same stream and it is only one connection to the provider.
+- **Stream Buffer:** With activated buffer, the streams are buffered and forwarded to the clients unchanged.
+FFmpeg, VLC or xTeVe can be selected as a buffer.
+For FFmpeg and VLC, the common program must be installed and the path to the program specified.
 ```
-Streaming Server (Provider) --> xTeVe --> Plex / Emby / xteve.m3u
+Streaming Server (Provider) --> (xTeVe / FFmpeg / VLC) --> Plex / Emby / xteve.m3u
 ```
 If the buffer is disabled, only the streaming URL is passed to the client. xTeVe is then no longer involved.